purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network-Layers/Linear-Layer.md

 In the above equations, dZdA, dZdW, and dZdb represent how the input, weights matrix, and bias respectively affect the output of the linear layer.

-Now, Z, A, and W are all two-dimensional matrices (see Table 1 above). dZdA would have derivative terms corresponding to each term of Z with respect to each term of A, and hence would be a 4-dimensional tensor.
-Similarly, dZdW would be 4-dimensional and dZdb would be 3-dimensional (since b is 1-dimensional).
+Now, $Z$, $A$, and $W$ are all two-dimensional matrices (see Table 1 above). $dZdA$ would have derivative terms corresponding to each term of $Z$ with respect to each term of $A$, and hence would be a 4-dimensional tensor.
+Similarly, dZdW would be 4-dimensional and dZdb would be 3-dimensional (since $b$ is 1-dimensional).
 These high-dimensional matrices would be sparse (many terms would be 0) as only some pairs of terms have a dependence.
 So, to make things simpler and avoid dealing with high-dimensional intermediate tensors, the derivative equations given above are simplified to the below form:

 $$\frac{\partial L}{\partial A} = \left(\frac{\partial L}{\partial Z}\right) \cdot W \in \mathbb{R}^{(N \times C_{\text{in}})}$$